Deliver by Christmas? USPS, FedEx, UPS release holiday shipping deadlines - NewsBreak

 (NEXSTAR) — The U.S. Postal Service, FedEx and UPS have released recommended shipping dates to ensure that gifts and cards arrive in time for Christmas.

-In an economy upended by the coronavirus pandemic, shortages and price spikes have hit everything from lumber to computer chips to toilet paper, prompting retailers to recommend that consumers shop early or risk not finding what they want for Christmas, which falls on a Saturday this year.Walmart to hire 150,000 new employees ahead of the holidays
+In an economy upended by the coronavirus pandemic, shortages and price spikes have hit everything from lumber to computer chips to toilet paper, prompting retailers to recommend that consumers shop early or risk not finding what they want for Christmas, which falls on a Saturday this year.‘Here for the Holidays’: Netflix releases 2021 holiday lineup before Halloween

 Additionally, the USPS has slowed mail delivery as part of a plan it said would cut costs and increase reliability.
 The new service standards mean USPS will increase the delivery time for 39% of first-class mail and 93% of periodicals such as magazines.

 Last year, mail services were thoroughly overwhelmed as holiday shoppers shifted their buying online amid the pandemic.
-USPS said on its website then that it was “experiencing unprecedented volume increases and limited employee availability due to the impacts of COVID-19.”Supply chain problems may hit Christmas decorations this holiday season
+USPS said on its website then that it was “experiencing unprecedented volume increases and limited employee availability due to the impacts of COVID-19.”Holiday season may find shoppers getting sticker shock this year

 This year, USPS recommends starting early.
 “The earlier you send, the better: Don’t delay, mail and ship today,” it stated on its website.